facelessuser/soupsieve/docs/src/markdown/api.md

 special.
 The `type` attribute's value is always case insensitive.
 This is generally how most browsers treat `type`.
 If you need `type` to be sensitive, you can use the `s` flag: `#!css [type="submit" s]`.

-As far as the API is concerned, Soup Sieve mimics Beautiful Soup's original API at the time of writing this, which is why the names `select` and `select_one` are used.
-As of today, Beautiful Soup has agreed to include Soup Sieve as the official select library which is slated for the 4.7.0 release.

-Soup Sieve will always be available as an external API as well for more controlled tag selection if needed.
+While Soup Sieve access is exposed through Beautiful Soup's API, Soup Sieve's API can always be imported and accessed directly for more controlled tag selection if needed.

 ## Flags